jfroelich/rss-reader/src/condense-tagnames-filter/condense-tagnames-filter.md

 * This filter does not affect document structure that much in comparison to other filters that remove elements entirely, so it should probably be located later in the sequence of applied filters, so as to minimize the amount of elements it considers.
 * Analysis is restricted to tags within the body element.
 Given html soup and the high variance is browser behavior, the behavior of this filter on tags located outside of the body element is undefined.
 * This pays no attention to imperfect situations that arise as a result of the transformations.
 For example, if input is strong then b, and strong is renamed to b, this leads to b b, which ideally would be one b, but this leaves it as two.
+* This filter pays no attention to css issues that arise as a result of the transformations.
+For example, a css rule that applies to strong elements will stop working as desired because all strong elements are replaced with b elements.

 ## Params
 * document {Document}